stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. testoutput:: model-averaging

-   Change in description length: -366.0398...
+   Change in description length: -345.376523...
-   Number of accepted vertex moves: 36371
+   Number of accepted vertex moves: 34222

 .. note::

-   Starting from a random partition is rarely the best option, since it may take a long time for it to equilibrate; It was done above simply as an illustration on how to initialize :class:`~graph_tool.inference.BlockState` by hand.
-Instead, a much better option in practice is to start from the "ground state" obtained with :func:`~graph_tool.inference.minimize_blockmodel_dl`, e.g.
+   Starting from a random partition is rarely the best option, since it may take a long time for it to equilibrate.
+It was done above simply as an illustration on how to initialize :class:`~graph_tool.inference.BlockState` by hand.
+Instead, a much better option in practice is to start from an approximation to the "ground state" obtained with :func:`~graph_tool.inference.minimize_blockmodel_dl`, e.g.

     .. testcode:: model-averaging